Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: Cecile McLorin Salvant, it's just been wonderful to talk with you.
 Thank you so much, and I look forward to hearing much more of your singing.

-SALVANT: Thank you.
-It's been a pleasure and honor, and I'm an absolute crazy fan.
+MCLORIN SALVANT: Thank you.
+It's been a pleasure and an honor.
+And I'm an absolute crazy fan.

 (SOUNDBITE OF SONG, "THE TROLLEY SONG")